megwatson88/horiseon-refactor/README.md

 [link] to the repository https://github.com/megwatson88/horiseon-refactor [link] link to the webpage file:///Users/megancampbell/Desktop/projects/horiseon-refactor/index.html
 # Installation
-Upload the index.html and assest folder to deploy the full webpage.
+Upload the index.html and assets folder to deploy the full webpage.

 This webpage can be viewed through GitHub Pages.
 # Usage
 This code is for desktop.
 It has not been made for smaller screens yet.

 # Credits
-! [alt text] (/Users/megancampbell/Desktop/projects/horiseon-refactor/assets/images/01-html-css-git-homework-demo.png)
+![alt text] (/Users/megancampbell/Desktop/projects/horiseon-refactor/assets/images/01-html-css-git-homework-demo.png)
 # References Used
 Google
 # License